1224AmOgH/DSO_Blog/seminar_blog_full.md

 <ol>
 <li> <b>Apply StarNet</b> </li>

 StarNet is a pre-trained deep learning model designed to remove stars from astronomical images.
-It outputs an image with only the background content typically nebulae, galaxies, or clusters.
+It outputs an image with only the background content typically nebulae, galaxies or clusters.

 <li><b>Convert to Grayscale</b></li>

 The star-removed image is simplified to a grayscale version, making it easier to detect edges and contours.

 <li><b>Edge Detection with Canny Filter</b> </li>

 A standard CV technique (Canny edge detection) is used to find the boundaries of objects.

 <li><b>Bounding Box Calculation</b></li>

 Any distinct non-stellar feature identified in the image is boxed using OpenCV functions.

 <li><b>Overlay Results</b></li>